show_page.php Read-Only Case Details Reviewed:

 Heart: Affecting 70% of the myocardium are multifocal to coalescing areas of hemorrhage, fibrin, and edema that surround, separate, and individualize cardiac myocytes.
 These myocytes occasionally demonstrate one of two changes: shrunken with hypereosinophilic sarcoplasm and a pyknotic nucleus (necrosis), or swollen, vacuolated sarcoplasm with a vesiculate nucleus (degeneration).
 Rarely in these areas of hemorrhage or immediately adjacent there are endothelial cells with enlarged nuclei (10-15 µm) that contain a single, basophilic, intranuclear 3-5 µm inclusion body that peripheralizes the chromatin.
 Occasionally inflammatory infiltrates composed of lymphocytes, histiocytes, and fewer plasma cells and heterophils, are present within areas of hemorrhage.

-1. Liver: Hemorrhage, centrilobular, multifocal to coalescing, acute, severe, with hepatocellular necrosis and degeneration and basophilic intranuclear inclusion bodies.
+MORPHOLOGIC DIAGNOSIS: 1.
+Liver: Hemorrhage, centrilobular, acute, multifocal to coalescing, severe, with hepatocellular necrosis and degeneration and basophilic intranuclear viral inclusions.

-2. Heart: Hemorrhage, diffuse, acute, severe, with multifocal cardiomyocyte degeneration and necrosis and rare endothelial basophilic intranuclear inclusion bodies.
+2. Heart: Hemorrhage, acute, diffuse, severe, with multifocal cardiomyocyte degeneration and necrosis and rare endothelial basophilic intranuclear viral inclusions.

 ETIOLOGY: Elephant endotheliotropic herpesvirus-1